eeshwarg/C-compiler/README.md

 # C-compiler
-This is the frontend of a compiler for a subset of C. The stages of the compiler implemented are lexical, syntax and semantic phases.
+This is the frontend of a compiler for a subset of C. The stages of the compiler implemented are lexical, syntax, semantic phases and intermediate code generation.
 It includes support for the datatypes `int` and `char`.
-Conditional statements that are supported are if-else.
+Conditional statements that are supported are `if-else`.
 Support is also provided for the `while` iteration statement.
 All the basic error checking for each of the three phases is implemented.
 ## Getting started
-The tools used for building this compiler are `flex` for the lexical phase and `yacc` for the syntax and semantic phases.
+The tools used for building this compiler are `flex` for the lexical phase and `yacc` for the remaining phases.
 ### Installing
 The tools can be installed with the commands
 ```